corda/cdl-example/README.md

 ```

-Because a lot of the heavy lifting has be moved to the ContractUtils, this pattern can be replicated for any generic Contract by substituting in the specific Statuses and the PathConstraints for each status.
+Because a lot of the heavy lifting has be moved to the ContractUtils, this pattern can be replicated for other Contracts by substituting in the specific Statuses and the PathConstraints for each status.

 The mechanism for Paths and Path Constraints can be represented in the the following diagram: